 How do workstream collaboration apps like a shared calendar help?
 They make it easy to find shared meeting times without having to interrupt colleagues with chats, emails or in-person visits.
 Once you find a time that works for everyone — including outside users such as partners or clients — you can easily start a new group meeting.

-Team Calendar Top Tips
+Microsoft Teams Calendar Top Tips

 Want to get the most from your Microsoft Teams calendar?
 Try these three tips:

 - Put it on Repeat — Have a meeting that happens at the same time every week?
 Use the “Repeat” option in Microsoft Teams to automatically schedule recurring events.

 - Make ‘No Meetings’ Time — Uninterrupted work time boosts productivity, but it’s hard to find.
 Use your Microsoft Teams calendar to schedule “no meetings” time, allowing team members to tackle complex tasks in peace.

 - Create Project Check-Ins — When project deadlines loom, collaboration can suffer as staff members focus on their area of responsibility.
 Use the Teams calendar to create regular check-ins prior to key benchmarks and before final deadlines to reduce team stress.

 A Microsoft Teams calendar can help unify employee collaboration and productivity expectations, in turn, driving project success.
 At Unify Square, it’s our mission to empower organizational impact with PowerSuite, our solution for Microsoft Teams and Skype for Business deployments.